 • Hoarseness of voice.

-Catarrhal phenomena also cover the conjunctiva - the mucous membrane turns red, the sclera are injected, the eyelids swell, the eyes water.
-The posterior wall of the pharynx is hyperemic, granular.
-On day 2, red spots (enanthema) become visible on the mucous membrane of the soft palate, and small whitish dots on the inner side of the cheeks (Belsky-Filatov symptom).
-The face becomes puffy, the lips dry and chapped.
+Catarrhal phenomena also affect the conjunctiva - the mucous membrane turns red, the sclera is injected, the eyelids swell, the eyes water.
+The posterior wall of the pharynx is hyperemic and granular.
+On day 2, red spots (enanthema) become visible on the mucous membrane of the soft palate, and small whitish dots (Belsky-Filatov symptom) appear on the inside of the cheeks.
+The face becomes swollen, lips dry and cracked.

 From the 4th day of illness, rashes appear on the body (exanthema).
 They are characterized by several distinctive features:

-• Represented by bright pink spots and irregularly shaped papules.
+• They are represented by bright pink spots and irregularly shaped papules.

-Catarrhal and intoxication syndrome with the appearance of enanthema reaches its maximum severity, but during the period of pigmentation, the child's condition becomes satisfactory.
-Measles can also be atypical, with abortive, erased, asymptomatic and mitigated forms.
+Catarrhal and intoxication syndrome with the appearance of enanthema reaches its maximum severity, but during the period of pigmentation the child’s condition becomes satisfactory.
+Measles can also occur atypically, with abortive, erased, asymptomatic and mitigated forms.
 The latter occurs in children who received immunoglobulins during the incubation period.
-But one cannot exclude the risk of a severe infection, which gives complications in the form of laryngotracheitis, pneumonia, meningoencephalitis, otitis media, keratitis, etc.
+But we cannot exclude the risk of severe infection, which gives complications in the form of laryngotracheitis, pneumonia, meningoencephalitis, otitis, keratitis, etc.

-A maculopapular rash and a cough in a child is a reason to think about measles.
-The likelihood of such an infection increases significantly upon contact with a sick person.
+A maculopapular rash and cough in a child is a reason to think about measles.
+The likelihood of such an infection increases significantly when in contact with a sick person.

 Rubella

-In the clinical picture of rubella, there will also be a combination of three syndromes: exanthema, catarrhal and intoxication.
-The disease begins with a prodromal period, which, like the common cold, is characterized by low-grade fever, weakness, fatigue, and signs of damage to the upper respiratory tract:
+The clinical picture of rubella will also include a combination of three syndromes: exanthema, catarrhal and intoxication.
+The disease begins with a prodromal period, which is characterized, like a common cold, by low-grade body temperature, weakness, fatigue, as well as signs of damage to the upper respiratory tract:

 • Rhinitis.